Get the Tap app

 What is profit?

-On the income statement, profit is typically known as net income, however, the term "bottom line" is more common among people.
-Profits appear on an organization's income statement in a variety of ways and are used for various purposes.
+Profit refers to the financial gain a business achieves after deducting all expenses from its total revenue.
+On an income statement, profit is typically known as net income, however, the term "bottom line" is more commonly used.
+Profits appear on an organisation's income statement in a variety of ways and are used for various purposes and are a key metric indicating a company's financial health and efficiency.

 Gross profit

-Gross profit equals revenue minus the cost of goods sold, which consists of the direct material and labor expenses related to creating a company's products.
+Gross profit equals revenue minus the cost of goods sold, which consists of the direct material and labour expenses related to creating a company's products.

 Operating profit